UnstableDesign/AdaCAD/docs/howtouse/operations/chaos.md

 tags: [advanced, cloth]

 ---
-# chaos
+# chaos sequence
 ![file](./img/chaos.png)
-## Parameters
-- `warp-repeats`: the number of pattern blocks to repeat along the weft.
-- `weft-repeats`: the number of pattern blocks to repeat  along the warp

 ## Description
 Made in collaboration Jacqueline Wernimont, Molly Morin and Nikki Stevens to explore non-deterministic drafts.
 Tiles the input drafts, randomly selecting which draft to place at which position.
 At each position, it randomly rotates the draft by either 90, 180 or 270 degrees.

+## Parameters
+- `warp-repeats`: the number of pattern blocks to repeat along the weft.
+- `weft-repeats`: the number of pattern blocks to repeat  along the warp

 ## Application